rerdavies/pipedal/docs/Configuring.md

 3. _From your Android device._ Install PiPedal Remote on your Android device.
 Connect your Raspberry Pi to your home router using a Wi-Fi or Ethernet connection.
 Launch PiPedal Remote on your Android device.

-4. _From a LINUX command prompt._ As a last resort, you can configure the Wi-Fi hotspotusing the `pipedalconfig` program.
+4. _From a LINUX command prompt._ As a last resort, you can configure the Wi-Fi hotspot using the `pipedalconfig` program.
 Type `pipedalconfig --help` at a command prompt on your Raspberry Pi.

 If you already have another web server on port 80, see [*How to Change the Web Server Port*](ChangingTheWebServerPort.md).